JohnWayne007/dice/README.md

 # Python-Learning
-Password Gnerator - generates a password based on the user inputted length Dice - generates a normal dice roll value
+Password Generator - generates a password based on the user inputted length Dice - generates a normal dice roll value